Mini-BeadBeater-96

 Preparation of Sample

-** Tissue samples sizes over a few tens of milligrams should be prechopped into pieces less than 1 mm in cross-section.
+** Tissue sample sizes over a few tens of milligrams should be prechopped into pieces less than 1 mm in cross-section.
 If your sample is already harvested and frozen, do not thaw.
 This is especially important if you are isolating nucleic acids.
 Rather, Cryopulverize the sample.
-For information on this method, see https://biospec.com/products/40/biopulverizer/.
+For additional information on this latter method, see https://www.biospec.com/products/biopulverizer?taxon_id=28.

-Fill the screw-cap vial at least 1/2 full (1/2-3/4 is okay) with beads (BioSpec has a simple bead loader for 96-well microplates which makes loading a few plates easy and accurate, Cat.
-No. 702L.
-For loading numerous deep-well microplates, see Cat.
-No. 617L).
-Bead size and type should be matched to the biomaterial you are processing (see Beads for details).
-Then add your extraction media and cells, being sure to fill the microtubes or wells almost to the top.
-Exclude as much air from the microtubes or wells as is practical.
-We recommend using screw-cap microtubes with o-ring seals.
-All snap-top microtubes aerosol during shaking.
+We highly recommend using screw-cap microtubes with o-ring seals.
+Snap-top microtubes can leak and release sample aerosol during shaking.
 Be sure there are no beads on the threads of the microtubes or on the lip area of the microplate(s) when sealing the microtube or microplate(s).
-If sealing microplates with a flexible mat or with adhesive film, firmly press the mat or film over the entire top surface of the microplate.
-BioSpec offers a manual mat roller which makes sealing easy and secure.
+If sealing microplates with a flexible mat, firmly press the mat or film over the entire top surface of the microplate.
+BioSpec offers a manual mat roller to make sealing easy and secure.
+Adhesive film does not maintain a good seal on microplates during high energy shaking in a MiniBeasdbeater-96.

-Some microplates and their matching mats or sealing films perform better than others when using the high energy MBB-96.
-BioSpec has tried different sealing techniques and microplates and mats made by several different manufacturers in an effort to find those that delivers the integrity needed to prevent sample leakage from well to well or, in the case of using steel bead media, rupture of the bottoms of the plate wells during the beadbeating process.
-To date, only deep well microplate products 219030 (2 ml) and sealed with EVA polymer sealing mats 219004, both made by Porvair Sciences (Wales, UK) and distributed by BioSpec Products, passed our rigorous leakage and breakage tests.
+Even some microplates and their matching mats or sealing films perform better than others when using our high-energy MBB-96.
+BioSpec has tried microplate sealing techniques using mats made by several different manufacturers in an effort to find those that provide the integrity needed to prevent sample leakage from well to well or, in the case of using steel bead media, rupture of the bottoms of the plate wells during the beadbeating process.
+Only Porvair Sciences (Wales, UK) deep-well microplate products 219030 (2 ml) sealed with EVA polymer sealing mats 219004, both distributed by BioSpec Products, have passed our rigorous leakage and breakage tests.

 Operating the Mini-Beadbeater-96